booleworks/kjobs-examples/README.md

 # KJobs Examples

-This is a collection of examples for the [KJobs Framework](https://github.com/booleworks/kjobs).
+This is a collection of examples for the [KJobs Framework](https://github.com/booleworks/kjobs). *It is currently WIP, more examples will follow in the future.*

 ## Running the Examples